Lucasplaygaemes/JNTD/README.md

 Even tought this repo and the main code is JNTD, i'm having a lot of fun adding useful functions in a2, so i'm giving it a lot more attention the JNTD, but i will not do it forever, after i added the functions in my TODO list, i will return my focus to JNTD, but i have a lot of cool features to add at JNTD, but even more add a2.c.

-# Releases!
-I will make releases every few days with minor changes, or when big changes are made, i will also make one.
-Can't say which plataforms it will be deployed.

 # Issues!
 I'm already doing it, and from now on i will add issues always i have a bug or something i need to fix, to improve terminal workflow, i'm using gh and git, because yet gh don't replace git for me.
 I will try to fix then in at max 2 weeks after created, or at least try and add updates about it.